Dealing with a dog who has an upset stomach is never fun. It can cause a stressful toll for both you and your best friend.

 After all, there are many safer ways to nurse your dog back to good health.

 In this article, I’ll cover what you need to know about Metronidazole for dogs.
 This includes how the medication works as well as how it can hurt your dog.
 I’ll also share better natural remedies you can use to heal your dog’s upset tummy.

 The Problem With Using Metronidazole for Dogs With Diarrhea

-When your dog has an upset stomach, parasites, like giardia or clostridium, are often to blame.
+When your dog has an upset stomach, parasites, like giardia or coccidia, are often to blame.
 They thrive and grow when your dog is sick, causing him to lose control of his bowels.

 Metronidazole suppresses the DNA enzymes that encourage these parasites to multiply.
 In theory, your dog’s gut should stabilize and return to normal function as a result.

 But the problem is that this relief is only temporary.
 Metronidazole doesn’t actually fix the fundamental issues causing your dog’s diarrhea.